IvanRStoyanov/Repo-sample/README.md

 # Repo-sample
 GitHub training
-Thath are some changes in GitHub training
+That are some changes in GitHub training